Reading in the winter means sharing more than a good book.

 The Snowy Day by Ezra Jack Keats.
 Depicts a young boy Peter’s adventures in the snow with simple, graphic illustrations.
 The Snowy Day conveys the joy of playing in the snow.
 Ages 1+

 Snow by Uri Shulevitz.
 Describes a young boy’s anticipation while waiting for the first snow and revelry when the snow comes.
-Snow is the book I reach for to celebrate the first snow of the season.
+Snow is the book to reach for to celebrate the first snow of the season.
 Ages 2+

 Owl Moon by Jane Yolen.
 I absolutely love this story about a girl and her father venturing out into the woods on a winter night in search of an owl.
 Owl Moon describes a memorable wintertime nature encounter.
 Ages 3+